 A bloody, slapstick slasher played over grand, multiplayer environments, Chivalry 2 plugs a controller into the action of bombastic medieval movies.
 You can also load your colleagues into catapults and throw them over enemy walls.
 Don’t expect a history lesson.

-5. Age of Empires II: Definitive Edition (PC)
+5. Age of Empires II: Definitive Edition

 The regent of historical real-time strategy for over 20 years, Age of Empires II is a classic encompassing 1,000 years of human history.
 Its multiplayer scene has continued to grow, while its Definitive Edition incarnation gives it an eye-catching remaster.
+It became available on Xbox hardware in 2023.

 6. A Plague Tale: Requiem